SamudrACE: Fast and Accurate Coupled Climate Modeling with 3D Ocean and Atmosphere Emulators: Materials and Methods

 \subsection{Pretraining SamudraI}

 Our implementation of Samudra~\cite{dheeshjith2025samudra} modifies the original protocol as follows: \begin{enumerate} \item \textbf{Pretraining dataset}: We pretrain Samudra on 5-day mean OM4 output.
-For consistency, this is taken from the same segment of our reference CM4 simulation as used for ACE2 pretraining. \item \textbf{Prognostic Variables}: We expand the set of prognostic variables to include sea ice concentration (SIC) and thickness, coining the new emulator SamudraI, in addition to the original potential temperature, salinity, sea surface height, and ocean velocities. \item \textbf{Forcing Conditions}: The model is forced using surface conditions from ACE above the sea ice.
-This includes wind stress and a full suite of heat and water fluxes: upward and downward shortwave and longwave radiation, latent and sensible heat fluxes, and precipitation.
+For consistency, this is taken from the same segment of our reference CM4 simulation as used for ACE2 pretraining. \item \textbf{Prognostic Variables and Forcing}: We expanded Samudra to include sea ice concentration (SIC) and thickness, which reduced Arctic upper-layer salinity biases (Figure S21).
+We refer to this version as "SamudraI."
+The model is forced by ACE surface conditions (wind stress, heat, and water fluxes) above the sea ice, time-averaged over 5-day blocks.
 The original Samudra was forced only by the top-of-ocean heat flux and surface stress, calculated below any sea ice.
-All forcings are time-averaged over 5-day blocks. \item \textbf{Time Stepping}: We simplify the model to use a single prior time step as input to predict a single future time step ($P=1$), reduced from the original two ($P=2$).
-The model remains optimized across four predicted steps ($N=4$). \end{enumerate}
+All forcings are time-averaged over 5-day blocks. \item \textbf{Time Stepping}: We simplified the architecture to use a single input timestep ($P=1$) and four autoregressive steps ($N=4$) to reduce computational cost without degrading global time-mean bias. \end{enumerate}

 To achieve a fully coupled global climate emulator, we must also predict sea ice.
 Inspired by the FMS coupler, we treat sea ice as the interface between the ocean's slow time step and the atmosphere's fast time step.
 SamudraI updates the sea ice concentration state every 5 days, in turn determining where ACE2 is allowed to prognose surface temperature over sea ice for the subsequent 5-day window.
 We use sea ice concentration -- defined as the sea ice grid cell fraction divided by (1 - land grid cell fraction) -- in order to avoid over-representing grid points with minimal ocean cover, and find that doing so reduces biases near coastlines where ocean fraction is small.
-SamudraI is trained for 150 epochs with a batch size of 16 (106,050 gradient steps) and a learning rate of $10^{-4}$.
-SamudraI pretraining loss and inference RMSE is given in Figure S1a.
+SamudraI was trained using the same constant learning rate schedule as ACE2 (Text S4).
+We show SamudraI pretraining loss and inference RMSE in Figure S1a.